Click below to find out more about being a Faculty Rep:

 • Keep in regular contact with the Vice President of Education (VPE).

-• Attend the Faculty Rep Summit (once a semester).
+• Attend the Academic Council (once a semester).

 • Update the Education Forum on your work and developments within the faculty.